 After parent/guardian signs the form, it will automatically be sent to the student’s high school counselor to sign, then routed to Sierra College for processing.
 Students will receive confirmation in their mySierra email.
 Please allow up to five business days for processing, once the form is fully completed

-Every year, high schools (including homeschools) must submit an updated Academic Enrichment Compliance Form with the names and signatures of all authorized personnel for the Program Application.
+Every year, high schools (including homeschools) must submit an updated Academic Enrichment Compliance Form with the names and signatures of all authorized personnel for the Permission Form.
 If the individual is not listed on the form, we cannot process the application.

 The course credit and grades you receive will become part of your permanent college record.